apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 - Method 4: One-click deployment

 #### 3.1 Use Docker container (recommended)

+> Note: The docker image of hugegraph is a convenience release to start hugegraph quickly, not official distribution artifacts from ASF.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).

+> Note: Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 <!-- 3.1 is linked by other place. if change 3.1's title, please check -->
 You can refer to [Docker deployment guide](https://hub.docker.com/r/hugegraph/hugegraph).